 No longer will the claim be made that Jesus cannot, or will not, save to the utmost.
-After the harlot is destroyed, there will be no one that will be warning the saints against the so called dangerous teachings of God's ultimate grace.
-Please, dear watchmen on the wall, where is the danger from knowing that humanity will be delivered/saved from the wages of sin, death?
+After the harlot is destroyed, there will be no one that will be warning the saints against the so called dangerous teachings of God's ultimate love and grace.

+Please, dear ones, where is the danger from believing the original scriptures that declares plainly that humanity will be delivered/saved from the wages of sin, death?

 What danger could there be for one to believe in a God who loves His creation so much that He not only can, but will save them by drawing them all into Jesus?
-Upon hearing this Good News a few insincere "believers" may be tempted to indulge in more apparent sin while thinking, "Well, if everyone is going to get saved in the long run, what's the use of serving God today?
+No doubt, upon hearing this Good News, a few insincere "believers" may be tempted to indulge in more apparent sin while thinking, "Well, if everyone is going to get saved in the long run, what's the use of serving God today?
 Why not have a little fun while I still can?"

 Factually, such people were never serving God in the first place.
-They merely had the bit of the law in their jaws, and with the threat of eternal damnation removed, they promptly fill their lives with what was harbored in their hearts.
+They merely had the bit of their church's dogma in their jaws, and with the threat of eternal damnation removed, they promptly fill their lives with what was harbored in their hearts.

-I have been accused of belittling the Lord Jesus, saying it cheapens, even nullifies, the great ransom He paid on the cross.
-Such a supposition is contrary to any form of sound thinking.
-Actually, saying that He will not save all those He died for would belittle Him and count His mission a total failure.
-He came to save all, so He died for all!
-He then rose for all!
-And He will, therefore, save all.
-Now, that is a one hundred percent success story!
+I have been accused of belittling the Lord Jesus, saying it cheapens Him, even nullifies, the great ransom that He paid on the cross.
+Sadly, they cannot see that such an accusation is contrary to any form of sound thinking or scriptural truth.

+Actually, by saying that He will not save ALL those He died for would belittle Him and count His mission a total failure.
+He came to save ALL, so He died for ALL!
+He then rose for ALL!
+And He will, therefore, save ALL.
+Now, that is a par excellent, one hundred percent success story!

 This is a truth that should be trumpeted throughout the whole world.
-Announcing such an allencompassing victory over all sin, sickness, and death can never belittle Him nor nullify the ransom paid; but rather, it magnifies Him immensely and increases the value of His blood immeasurably.
+Announcing such an allencompassing victory over all sin, sickness, and death can never belittle Him nor nullify the ransom paid; but rather, it magnifies Him beyond measure and places the value of His blood that cannot be calculated.
 To bring this into focus, let me relate a scenario I have mentioned before:

 If a man pays all he has for an entire flock of sheep, how many do you think he would take with him?
 And how would he take possession of them?
-Let's say that they are held inside a corral, would he open the gate and let them scatter over the pastures and hills as each pleased?
-Or would he back his truck and trailer to the loading ramp and drive them out of the corral and into the cattle trailer?
+Let's say that they are held inside a corral, would he open the gate and let them scatter over the pastures and hills as they all pleased?
+Or would he back his truck and trailer to the loading ramp to guide and drive them out of the corral and into the cattle trailer?

 If need be, I believe he would take hold of the reluctant ones and drag or carry them inside the trailer until there would not be one sheep left in the corral.
 With patience and understanding, he would work with them until he was 100% successful in taking possession of all that he paid for.
-Not one would be left behind.
+Not one would be lost or left behind.